Journal of Obstetric, Gynecologic, & Neonatal Nursing

 - Important contribution(s) to critical aspects of the conduct of the research or other scholarly work

-- Drafting the article submitted and revising it for important intellectual content
+- Drafting the manuscript submitted and revising it for important intellectual content

 - Approval of the final, submitted version